instill-ai/cortex/README.md

   - sdk: Instill API Axios wrapper and typescript type related to the requests/responses of the API
   - hook: React hooks
   - type: General Typescript types that we are using

+## Notice

+- When digesting the toolkit ModelReadmeMarkdown, you need to provide the stylesheet that starts from the markdown-body class